-Town of Cutler Bay shall comply with its 10-year Water Supply Facilities Work Plan, as required by section 163.3177(6)(c), F.S. within 18 months after the governing board of the South Florida Water Management District approves its Lower East Coast Water Supply Plan Update.
+Town of Cutler Bay must adopt by reference its 2015 20-year Water Supply Facilities Work Plan Update, as required by section 163.3177(6)(c), F.S. within 18 months after the governing board of the South Florida Water Management District approves its 2013 Lower East Coast Water Supply Plan Update.
 The Work Plan will be updated, at a minimum, every 5 years.
-The Town of Cutler Bay Water Supply Facilities Work Plan is designed to: assess current and projected potable water demands; evaluate the sources and capacities of available water supplies; and, identify those water supply projects, using all available technologies, necessary to meet the Town's water demands for a 10-year period.
+The Town of Cutler Bay 2015 20-year Water Supply Facilities Work Plan update is designed to: assess current and projected potable water demands; evaluate the sources and capacities of available water supplies; and, identify those water supply projects, using all available technologies, necessary to meet the Town's water demands for a 10-year period.